ElderCraftMineCraft/Nations/README.md

 Creator: Templar3lf

-Description: Major Plugin for the ElderCraft server.
+Server: ElderCraft

+Description: Grouping plugin for the Minecraft server of ElderCraft.
+For more information please visit our website at www.eldercraft.comxa.com.

 Commands: